 The General Assembly can assist LEAs’ efforts to recruit and retain qualified teachers by restoring supplemental pay for teachers with advanced degrees in their subject area.

 Enhancing professional development opportunities, teacher preparation programs, and the teacher pipeline should be priorities.
-The teacher shortage problem is impacting districts statewide.
+The labor shortage problem is impacting districts statewide.
 Options should include creating new programs and expanding existing ones, such as New Teacher Support Program, Advanced Teaching Roles Program, Teacher Assistant Tuition Reimbursement Program, and Teaching Fellows Program.